 With the emails in your inbox, you’re ready to start building your website.

 6. Build your Mom blog on WordPress

 Whether you’re looking to learn how to become one of the many bloggers who makes money from blogging, or you just want the blog for personal reasons, you’ll need to read this carefully, as it’s one of the most important sections of this guide.

 Since we’re using WordPress in this guide, log in to your cPanel using the provided details from HostPapa and install WordPress like this:

 Once you’re done you will be taken to a window where you will have access to all your shiny new WordPress site.

 The best thing about WordPress is that once you’ve signed up on HostPapa and installed it, a skeleton site will be generated for you.
 You can customize it as you see fit over time if you like, but you can get started blogging right away!

 You’ll also be happy to know that WordPress is one of the most user-friendly platforms for building your website, writing, and managing content.

 Additionally, I found a couple of useful videos about setting up your WordPress site in minutes.
 You can check them out on the official WordPress site.

-But be careful not to be money-driven; sometimes it's not just about monetizing your blog.
+But be careful not to be too money-driven; starting a Mom blog is not just about monetizing your blog.
 Instead, concentrate on actually helping people with the problems they have.
 Blogging in this way will help you to start building a loyal following, and you can make money by recommending products that people are actually in search of.